rishiloyola/SRE-Interviews/README.md

 - **Question:** Given a list of servers and ports write a script to check if you are able to connect on that port. <img src="https://edent.github.io/SuperTinyIcons/images/svg/facebook.svg" width="20" title="Facebook" />
 - **Question:** Obfuscate local parts of email addresses found in all HTML files under a folder (also subfolders).
 It is very basic question of file I/O and string manipulation.  <img src="https://edent.github.io/SuperTinyIcons/images/svg/facebook.svg" width="20" title="Facebook" />
 - [Friend Requests](https://www.lintcode.com/problem/friend-request/description)<img src="https://edent.github.io/SuperTinyIcons/images/svg/facebook.svg" width="20" title="Facebook" />
+- **Question:** Identify if there is a SQL injection in the given query.
+Cover all the corner cases.
+Basically it was string manipulation question.
+You just need to check the structure of string inside any double quotation.
+[Databricks](https://databricks.com/)

 ## Competitive Coding Questions:
 - [Word Break](https://leetcode.com/problems/word-break-ii/) <img src="https://edent.github.io/SuperTinyIcons/images/svg/google.svg" width="20" title="Google" />